Isaac Paredes Player Props: Rays vs. Athletics

 - The pitching staff for the Athletics has a collective 7.7 K/9, the third-worst in the league.

-- The Athletics' 6.34 team ERA ranks last among all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.26).

-- Athletics pitchers combine to surrender the most home runs in baseball (105 total, 1.5 per game).
+- Athletics pitchers combine to surrender 105 total home runs at a clip of 1.5 per game (most in baseball).

-- Harris (1-0) pitches for the Athletics to make his second start of the season.
+- The Athletics will send Medina (1-5) out for his sixth start of the season.
+He is 1-5 with a 7.53 ERA and 32 strikeouts through 34 2/3 innings pitched.

-- His last appearance came on Wednesday against the Pittsburgh Pirates, when the lefty threw five innings, surrendering three earned runs while allowing four hits.
+- The righty last appeared in relief on Saturday, when he tossed five innings against the Milwaukee Brewers, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.